 Gabriele Suder, Carol Reade, Monica Riviere, Andreas Birnik and Niklas Nielsen

 7. A risk management model for research on expatriates in hostile work environments

 Richard A. Posthuma, Jase R. Ramsey, Gabriela L. Flores, Carl Maertz and Rawia O. Ahmed

 8. Localization of staff in a hostile context: an exploratory investigation in Afghanistan

 Michael Dickmann, Emma Parry and Nadia Keshavjee

-Benjamin Bader is Deputy Head of Leadership, Work and Organisation Subject Group and Senior Lecturer (Associate Professor) in International Human Resource Management, Newcastle University Business School and Associate Editor of The International Journal of Human Resource Management.
-Benjamin’s research focuses on International Human Resource Management, particularly expatriation in dynamic environments, global leadership, the impact of digitalization on managing people, and topics related to the Future of Work.
+Benjamin Bader is Deputy Head of Leadership, Work and Organisation Subject Group, and Senior Lecturer (Associate Professor) in International Human Resource Management at Newcastle University Business School, UK, and Associate Editor of The International Journal of Human Resource Management.
+Benjamin’s research focuses on international human resource management, particularly expatriation in dynamic environments, global leadership, the impact of digitalisation on managing people and topics related to the future of work.